 That’s it!
 And if you’re curious, I suggest using Ghirardelli or Green and Black Organic White Chocolate!
 You just can’t beat either.
 Plus both contain natural ingredients.

 BONUS!
 Lots of healthy fats from the coconut oil and peanut butter, and protein to keep you full!
 Just had to sneak that in!
-Okay, find someone to spoil and go make these, mmm K
+Okay, find someone to spoil and go make them refined sugar free cake bites, mmm K?

 - Pinch of sea salt and cinnamon